iubenda/cm-sdk-xcframework-v3/README.md

-# ``consentmanager CMP SDK``
+# ``consentmanager CMP SDK v3.0.0``

 # cm_sdk_ios_v3

 cm_sdk_ios_v3 is a comprehensive Consent Management Platform (CMP) SDK for iOS applications.
 It provides easy-to-use APIs for handling user consent in compliance with various privacy regulations.

-**⚠️ IMPORTANT: This is a pre-release version.
-DO NOT use it in any case.
-Wait for our official release before implementation.**
+For further information, please refer to [our documentation](https://help.consentmanager.net/books/cmp/page/integrating-the-sdk-v3-into-your-mobile-app)
 ## License

 CMPManager is available under the MIT license.
 See the LICENSE file for more info.